OlivierGeorgeon/osoyoo/docs/overview/Part_2_Easy_to_Read_Python_Control_of_Robot.md

 <b>#define SECRET_WIFI_TYPE "STA" // Access point : "AP" pr Station (through router): "STA"

     #define SECRET_SSID "Your wifi SSID"

     #define SECRET_PASS "Your password"</b>

 --> Above in Step #2 we set up the Osoyoo supplied program so that the robot car could act as an ordinary device on our home/workplace LAN.
 If you recall, before you started working on that Step, you needed to find out the following information about the Wi-Fi in your house/workplace:

--SSID -- this is the name of your network, e.g., if the name of the network you log into is "Jones" then your SSID is "Jones".
+- SSID -- this is the name of your network, e.g., if the name of the network you log into is "Jones" then your SSID is "Jones".

--Pasword -- this is your password you use to log into your network, e.g., if the password to log into your Wi-Fi is "test1234" then your password is "test1234".
+- Pasword -- this is your password you use to log into your network, e.g., if the password to log into your Wi-Fi is "test1234" then your password is "test1234".

 You will need this same information again to enter in the "arduino_secrets.h" file.